-HOW MUCH DOES A TV COMMERCIAL COST? – part two.
+HOW MUCH DOES A TV COMMERCIAL COST?

 In How Much Does A TV Commercial Cost? – part one We covered why TV commercials can seem to be expensive, gave real-life cost examples, and showed which elements drive the cost of production up.

 In part two we’ll discuss the four major budgeting methods you can use to determine how much you should spend on a TV commercial.

 We’ll also show you how to arrive at a sensible budget, how to work out a production budget if you’re just testing TV advertising (which is the smartest thing you could do).

 And, most importantly, how to save money on your TV ad, without compromising quality where it counts.

 This is a better question than “How much does a TV commercial cost?”

 There are a number of ways to work out how much you should spend.
 And they mostly come down to doing what you would do with any business expenditure or investment: research and budgeting.

 Spend half an hour online, looking at TV commercials in your product category and outside it.
 Note the URLs of the ones you like and the ones you don’t like, and supply them to the copywriter or director.
 This has two benefits:

 - It is a great short-hand way of providing a set of creative guidelines so the copywriter can instantly understand what kind of commercial you’d like to have, and can create a TV commercial that resonates with your business and your market.